RSV

 To stay up to date on the latest information, please visit the CDC website.

-While there is a vaccine to prevent RSV infection, it is only available to pregnant women and people ages 60 and older.
+While there is a vaccine to prevent RSV infection, it is only available to infants, pregnant women, and people ages 60 and older.
 If you’re ineligible for the RSV vaccine, you can still reduce your risk of infection by taking the same precautions as you would against the common cold:

 • Avoid close contact with sick people.